sep/sep-validate-riot/README.md

 A text input with a label, help-text, and validation

     <sep-input
-      key=""        // Required, should be a [query.serializeJSON](https://github.com/marioizquierdo/jquery.serializeJSON)-compatible name value=""      // Required, should be the riotjs binding to your data object label=""      // The text for the control's label maxlength=""  // The maximum input length
+      key=""        // Required, should be a [query.serializeJSON](https://github.com/marioizquierdo/jquery.serializeJSON) -compatible name value=""      // Required, should be the riotjs binding to your data object label=""      // The text for the control's label maxlength=""  // The maximum input length